-It is too bad that Perrelet failed to produce real photos of a production ready model, but even on these 3D renderings it is visible that the open-worked oscillating weight organically, seamlessly blends into the frame set by the skeletonized baseplate of the mechanism.
-The fact that on the rose gold version the rotor is crafted from the same visually contrasting precious metal as opposing to something that looks like rhodium-plated steel or brass makes it look even more delicious.
+It is too bad that Perrelet failed to produce real photos of a production-ready model, but even on these 3D renderings, it is visible that the open-worked oscillating weight organically, seamlessly blends into the frame set by the skeletonized baseplate of the mechanism.
+The fact that on the rose gold version the rotor is crafted from the same visually contrasting precious metal as opposed to something that looks like rhodium-plated steel or brass makes it look even more delicious.

 The traditional vertical Geneva Stripes on the rotor and the plate nicely match the same pattern on the movement.
-Something that looks like tremblage engraving on the relatively thin spokes give the element additional visual depth and make it look more massive: something that many major watchmaking brands overlook when they design their timekeepers.
+Something that looks like tremblage engraving on the relatively thin spokes gives the element additional visual depth and make it look more massive: something that many major watchmaking brands overlook when they design their timekeepers.

-This new variety is renamed as Caliber P-481 and, judging by its layout, is based on their earlier Caliber P-331 (they used the engine in 2012 Special Edition XL Turbine Racing DLC model), which is, again, an extensively modified Soprod A10 ebauche.
-Still, Perrelet prefers to market the mechanisms as “in-house” or “manufacture” ones.
-I am not sure about technicalities here, but, the way they redecorate and fine-tune every single part of it makes me wonder why don’t they actually build the movements on their own premises: it is would probably be almost the same in terms of costs.
+This new variety is renamed as Caliber P-481 and, judging by its layout, is based on their earlier Caliber P-331 (they used the engine in 2012 Special Edition XL Turbine Racing DLC model.)
+On its web-site, Perrelet refers to the P-481 as an “in-house” movement, but that, again, is an extensively modified Soprod A10 ebauche.

 As I have already noted, the watch comes in a mildly oversized body that is available in two versions: more formal stainless steel and dressier rose gold.

 Measuring 42.5 millimeters in diameter, it is definitely more massive than an average watch, but not excessively so.
 Still, you must understand that, while the size is okay for a something sportier -like a diver or a pilot,- which is in most instances is supposed to look massive and emanate self-assurance, this is a timepiece that is supposed to be worn with formal attire and, as flashy as it is, should not attract too much attention to your persona.
 Taking into account how relatively long its lugs are, you should probably have wrists that are either wide or just massive to make enough room for this little beast.